anza-xyz/solana-pay/SPEC.md

 These URLs may be encoded in QR codes or NFC tags, or sent between users and applications to request payment, compose transactions, and sign messages.

-Applications should ensure that a transaction has been confirmed before they release goods or services being sold.
-Applications should also ensure that signed messages are valid before granting access to objects or events.
+Applications should ensure that a transaction has been confirmed, or that a signed message is valid, before they release goods or services being sold, or grant access to objects or events.

 Mobile wallets should register to handle the URL scheme to provide a seamless yet secure experience when Solana Pay URLs are encountered in the environment.